 So change those values – choose a higher bitrate for both.

 If you aren’t sure how much you can improve the bitrate, go back to the internet speed test to see how fast your internet is.

 Bitrate should be around half of the internet speed – either exactly half or just slightly below.

 For example, for the upload speed of two thousand megabits per second, the bitrate should be not higher than one thousand megabits per second.

 As said, this is the preferred mode for streaming.

 Changing these settings will be a bit more difficult, but the result is great – quality content that will help you stand out among thousands of streamers.

 So, change the output mode from default simple to advanced mode.

-Now, let’s take a look at the encoder.
+Now, let’s take a look at the encoder for streaming.